GabrielKP/MMB-Project/classifier-HO.md

 ### Single Layer Networks

-First, I try learning single Layer Networks, they are easy and straightforward to teach.
+First, single Layer Network are trained on the data, they are easy and straightforward to teach.

 Note that Oja's network needs to be initialized with at least one weight which is not 0 for every Neuron, as the normalization will produce invalid values if not.
 Nevertheless, the weights are initialized to 0, but be aware that there is a runtime error because of that (which does not effect the outcome). @question: initialize in a different way?